 Thomas Freundlich (b.
-1975) has worked as freelance choreographer and dancer both in Finland and internationally, and has created nearly 40 works ranging from ensemble works to solos, opera and theatre productions and dance films.
+1975) has worked as freelance choreographer and dancer both in Finland and internationally, and has created some 40 works ranging from ensemble works to solos, opera and theatre productions and dance films.

 Freundlich graduated from the professional training program of the Finnish National Ballet school in 2001, and has furthered his dance studies in Boston and New York.
 In mime and movement theatre, his principal teachers were Adam Darius and Kazimir Kolesnik.